micropython/micropython/docs/psoc6/quickref.rst

 The constructor
 ^^^^^^^^^^^^^^^
-An instance of the :mod:`machine.SPI` class can be created by invoking the constructor with all the necessary parameters to fully configure and initialise the ``SPI``.
-By invoking the constructor with no additional parameters SPI object is created with default settings or settings of previous initialisation if any.
+An instance of the :mod:`machine.SPI` class can be created by invoking the constructor with all the necessary parameters to fully configure and initialize the ``SPI``.
+By invoking the constructor with no additional parameters SPI object is created with default settings or settings of previous initialization if any.

 ::